Intilery/intilery.github.io/docs/schema/identify.md

 Our recommendation for when and how often you should call `identify` is as follows:

 - After a user registers
+  - You should set the source, medium and campaign traits at this time
 - After a user logs in
 - When a user updates their info (eg changes or adds a new address)
 - Upon loading any pages that are accessible by a logged in user (optional)